gweltaz-calori/Figma-To-Pdf/README.md

 ## Some informations

 - Each artboard is a page
-- Name each artboard with a number (1,2,3, etc) to define the order of the pages in the pdf
+- Order Frame from left to right (Like in preview mode) to define the order in the pdf
 - You can have different size artboards
 - Shadows aren't working